lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 Other notable vestigial traits in humans include:

-- **Auricular muscles** are Tiny muscles that move the ears and scalp, used for directional hearing in other mammals but too weak to be useful in humans.
+- **Auricular muscles** are tiny muscles that move the ears and scalp, used for directional hearing in other mammals but too weak to be useful in humans.
 - **Goosebumps (arrector pili muscles)**, used to raise hairs for insulation and appear larger to predators in other mammals, but mostly ineffective in humans due to our relative hairlessness.
 - The **coccyx (tailbone)**, a remnant of the tail in our primate ancestors, which serves as an attachment point for muscles of the pelvic floor.
 - The **plantar reflex** in infants, where the toes curl around an object placed under the foot.
 This is a remnant of the fully functional grasping reflex seen in primate infants, which helps them cling to their mothers.
+- The **hiccup reflex**, hypothesised to be a vestigial remnant, albeit of debated origin.
+One hypothesis is that it comes from the gill ventilation reflex in fish, where the glottis closes to prevent water from entering the lungs during respiration.
+The neural pattern that triggers a hiccup closely mirrors the motor reflex used for this function by tadpoles and primitive aquatic species.
+- **Wisdom teeth**, which are vestigial molars that were useful for chewing tough plant material in our ancestors, but are often impacted or misaligned in modern humans due to smaller jaw sizes and changes in diet.
+- The **vomeronasal organ**, a chemoreceptor organ in the nose that detects pheromones in many animals, but is non-functional in catarrhine primates (including humans), due to pseudogenisation of the associated receptor genes (*V1R* and *V2R* families), further leading to the loss of the **accessory olfactory bulb** in the brain.

 ### Blind fish